As lockdowns ease, car insurance costs will rise. But why?

 "Increases have temporarily been offset by reduced claims due to COVID, as lots of workers work from home, and travel is restricted," he explained.

 Shields, who owns Geelong Insurance Brokers, said more drivers being on the road was just one reason for an uptick in costs.
-Price hikes could also be linked to the cost of parts creeping up.
+Price increases could also be linked to the cost of parts creeping up.

 He pointed out that "disruption due to shipping and manufacture is affecting availability, and increasing the average cost of repairs," adding: